RetroDECK/ES-DE/USERGUIDE.md

 ### Quit

-The menu where you quit ES, or reboot or power off your system.
+The menu where you quit ES-DE, or reboot or power off your system.

 **Quit emulationstation**